fahadg206/FantasyFootballNextJS/README.md

 - **Schedule for Future Weeks:** Plan ahead with the schedule for future weeks.

 And much more!
 Fantasy Pulse is your one-stop solution for an enhanced fantasy football experience.

+## Technologies Used

+Fantasy Pulse is powered by a stack of modern technologies to provide you with the best experience.
+Here are the key technologies we use:

+- **Artificial Intelligence (AI):** Leveraging AI to enhance user experience and deliver tailored content.

+- **Next.js:** A powerful React framework for building efficient and scalable web applications.

+- **Firebase:** Firebase provides a comprehensive suite of tools for app development, including authentication and real-time database capabilities.

+- **Express.js:** A Node.js web application framework for building robust and scalable server-side applications.

+- **MongoDB:** A NoSQL database for storing and managing data efficiently.

+- **TypeScript:** Enhancing code quality and maintainability with TypeScript's static typing.

+- **Node.js:** A server-side runtime environment for building fast and scalable applications.

+- **Tailwind CSS:** A utility-first CSS framework that helps streamline design and development.

+These technologies come together to create the seamless and feature-rich experience you'll find on Fantasy Pulse.